Hospital visitor restrictions in effect!

 Welcome!
 Columbia Memorial Hospital (CMH) and CMH Medical Group caregivers are doing everything they can to keep you safe, but we need your help.
 Please review these guidelines.

 CMH is following the Oregon Health Authority guidelines for screening and entrance to hospitals.
 Due to increased COVID activity in Clatsop County, CMH is limiting visitors to the hospital.
 This is a temporary change, and we will continue monitoring the statewide metrics to allow visitors to return when it is safe.
-For now, special exceptions will be made for patients with special needs or concerns, in accordance with Senate Bill 1606.
-People who meet these criteria include:

 If patients have concerns about seeing their loved ones who are in the hospital, we do have assistive technology, including iPads and tablets, to connect them through a group Skype or phone call.
 They can call the nursing staff in the patient’s unit to ask about this option.